Mrs. Panyoua N. Yang

 Duke Talent Identification Program (Duke TIP): The 7th grade talent search through Duke University provides an opportunity for high ability students to pursue an above-level testing experience.

 Poetry SLAMS: Each fall and spring student poets from each middle school take the stage and share their writing with their peers.
-SLAMS provide an outlet to express feelings, thoughts and ideas with an audience that yearns for student expression.
+SLAMS provide an outlet to express feelings, thoughts, and ideas with an audience that yearns for student expression.

 Quiz Bowl: Quiz Bowl is an academic competition.
 A four-member team competes against the clock answering questions from various disciplines.
-Skills, such as teamwork, cooperative group discussion, problem solving, and reaction time, are enhanced through practices and competitions.
+Skills, such as teamwork, cooperative group discussion, problem-solving, and reaction time, are enhanced through practices and competitions.

 Read to Succeed (R2S): Middle Level schools with fifth and six grade students may compete in this elementary competition.
 Students read 10 novels (Big Ten) and compete in a team approach to gain a spot in the Super Ten competition.
 The contest was designed to promote and encourage the love of reading. (middle schools with 5th and 6th grade students)

 Scholars: Seventh and Eighth grade students (selected) for the Scholars program engage in activities that are goal-oriented.
-Students learn more about themselves, support on another, and achieve success at school.
+Students learn more about themselves, support one another, and achieve success at school.
 Various events are planned to prepare students for their high school years and beyond i.e., College Campus tours, Gallup Strength Finder, ACT prep, etiquette course and more.

 Think Tank: Think Tank is a competitive problem-solving event for 7th and 8th graders held on the UNO campus.
-This day long event features a game that involves creative problem solving.
+This day-long event features a game that involves creative problem-solving.